wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/f. [Node deployment] [macOS] docker /lesson.md

         ```
         In this case, you will need to install the latest update as mentioned in the [Node Upgrade](#node-upgrade).
         Please, note that you won't need to follow this instruction below (steps №3 and below).
-        After completing this step, you can go to the [Node of the network]() chapter.
+        After completing this step, you can go to the [Node networks]() chapter.
 3. Verify the signature of a block of the blockchain.
     Check the signature of the blockchain's height minus ten by the link: